RobhooX/Robhoot/README.md

 # Robhoot
-The access to high-resolution data and models to track trends in time series remains difficult in many disciplines.
-Robhoot aims to develop an open platform to integrate data, AI algorithms and classic time series models to compare the different approaches in a unified framework.
-For example, in the investment industry, AI automated algorithms coexist today with classical portfolio models.
-Yet, tools to compare predictions between these models and high-resolution data are scarce.
+High-resolution data coming from many sources is here.
+Yet, inferring insightful patterns and drivers remains challenging in many disciplines.
+Robhoot aims to develop approaches to integrate data, AI algorithms and process-based models to take better informed decisions in research, management and investment landscapes.